srvyas/Goober/README.md

 #Disclaimer
 In alpha.
 No option to cancel the uber, so you'll have to pull out your phone to do so.
 The code is extremely sloppy as well, don't make too much fun of me.
-This was built at MHacks 6.
+Toober was built at MHacks 6.